Indigenous Makers in Ontario: Local Small Businesses to Support now

 Roasting up organic, fair trade and SPP certified coffee, Birch Bark Cofffee Co. is an Ontario-based coffee company brewing up delicious coffee and social change.

-Established in 2018 by owner Mark Marsolais-Nahwegahbow, an Ojibwe and a band member of Whitefish River First Nation, Birch Bark Coffee Co. is an innovative First Nations social enterprise, with a mission to change lives.
-Inspired by his local community, Mark’s purpose is to improve the lives of Indigenous people by bringing clean drinking water to First Nations communities across Canada, while at the same time inspiring and bringing hope to Indigenous entrepreneurs and youth across the country.
+Established in 2018 by owner Mark Marsolais-Nahwegahbow, an Ojibwe and a band member of Whitefish River First Nation, Birch Bark Coffee Co. is an innovative First Nations social enterprise, with a mission to elevate the standard of living of First Nations people.
+Inspired by his local community, Mark’s purpose is to improve the lives of Indigenous people by bringing clean drinking water to First Nations communities across Canada.
 For every 100 bags of coffee sold in store, and every 50 bags sold on their online store, Birch Bark Coffee provides one home with a certified water purification unit purchased and installed for free.

 Giizhigat Maple Products